Learn about suppressed profiles, including how they differ from active profiles and how you can use these profiles to better understand your audience.

 What is a Suppressed Profile?

-- The person unsubscribed: The main way a profile will become suppressed is if the person unsubscribes from one of your emails; when someone unsubscribes, Klaviyo will suppress the person to ensure that he/she no longer receives emails from you.
+The main way a profile is suppressed is if they unsubscribe from one of your emails.
+When someone unsubscribes, Klaviyo will suppress them to ensure that they no longer receive emails from you.

-- An email to the person hard bounced: A hard bounce occurs when an email cannot be delivered due to a permanent reason.
-This could be caused by a variety of reasons, including a misspelled email or a deliberate block by the email server.
-Given a hard bounce signals a permanent email delivery issue, Klaviyo will automatically suppress these profiles to help ensure your lists stay clean.
+A hard bounce occurs when an email cannot be delivered due to a permanent reason.
+This can be caused by a variety of reasons, including a misspelled email or a deliberate block by the email server.
+A hard bounce signals a permanent email delivery issue, so Klaviyo will automatically suppress these profiles to help ensure your lists stay clean.

-- Manually added: If you have a file of people you want to manually upload to your Suppression List, this is an option; you will be able to distinguish these people on your Suppression List by the reason "manually added".
-Note that you cannot bulk un-suppress individuals from your Suppression List even if you manually added them.
+If you have a file of people you want to manually upload to your suppression list, this is an option.
+You can distinguish these people on your suppression list by the reason manually added; meanwhile, on their profile, it will say user suppressed.
+You cannot bulk unsuppress individuals from your suppression list even if you manually added them.

-To find your Suppression List in Klaviyo, navigate to the Profiles tab and then click Suppressed Profiles in the upper right-hand corner.
-Once you navigate to your Suppression List, you will be able to filter by reason, export this list to a CSV, add an email address manually, or upload a file of people you'd like to suppress.
+To find your suppression list in Klaviyo, navigate to the Profiles tab and click Suppressed Profiles in the upper right-hand corner.
+Once you navigate to your suppression list, you can filter by reason, export this list to a CSV, add an email address manually, or upload a file of people you'd like to suppress.

 How Klaviyo Treats Suppressed Profiles